Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Results

 A further comparison to a scattering pattern obtained from coherent Fourier scatterometry of the same location (triple tissue layers, dashed circle in B) shows that the resulting line profiles are very similar to each other (cf.\ Fig.\ \ref{fig:chiasm}C(iii) and E).
 It should be noted that SLI scatterometry shows the distribution of scattered light onto a plane (leading to much lower intensities at the borders of the scattering pattern), while coherent Fourier scatterometry shows the distribution of scattered light onto a hemisphere (projected onto the xy-plane).
 Also, the maximum angle of illumination is different (steps of $\Delta\theta=10^{\circ}$ are marked by concentric rings in the scattering patterns, respectively).
 Taking into account that the measurements were performed at different times (A/B: three months, C-E: 10-15 months after tissue embedding), the results correspond very well to each other, demonstrating that SLI scatterometry yields reliable scattering patterns.

-Figure \ref{fig:vervet} shows the SLI scatterometry measurement of a coronal vervet brain section (C-E) in direct comparison to a previous angular SLI measurement of a neighboring section (A-B).
-The crossing nerve fibers in the corona radiata (cr) are nicely visible, both in the fiber orientation distribution maps (B,E) and in the scattering pattern maps (D).
-The fiber orientations computed from the scattering patterns (E) correspond very well to the fiber orientations obtained from the angular SLI measurement (B).
+A major drawback of angular SLI measurements is that pixels at the outer border of the image are illuminated under different polar angles $\theta$ than pixels in the center of the image.
+This asymmetric illumination at the image borders leads to asymmetries in the resulting SLI profiles so that peaks might not be detected and wrong/perpendicular fiber orientations are computed.
+Figure \ref{fig:vervet-SLI} shows angular SLI measurements of a coronal vervet monkey brain section (section 512, as shown in \cite{menzel2021} Fig.\ 8c) for different fields of view.
+The asymmetric illumination at the image borders becomes clearly visible in the maximum scattered light intensities (arrows in Fig.\ \ref{fig:vervet-SLI}A).
+The vector distribution maps in C show mirror-inverted regions at the borders of the corpus callosum: In regions that are not located at the image border (1,4), the reconstructed fiber orientations follow the course of the bundle as expected.
+At the image borders (2,3), some reconstructed fiber orientations run perpendicularly to the course of the bundle (highlighted by arrows).
+While angular SLI yields only line profiles, SLI scatterometry provides the full structural information of the scattering patterns, allowing to reliably determine the center of illumination for each image pixel (cf.\ Fig.\ \ref{fig:setup}B) and to avoid artifacts caused by asymmetric illumination.

-Angular SLI measurements have the drawback that pixels at the outer border of the image are illuminated under different polar angles $\theta$ than pixels in the center of the image, which leads to asymmetries in the resulting line profiles so that peaks might not be detected and wrong/perpendicular fiber orientations are computed.
-This phenomenon becomes visible when comparing left and right brain hemispheres which should show approximately mirror-inverted structures.
-In regions that are not located at the image border, the reconstructed fiber orientations in the corpus callosum (cc) follow the course of the bundle as expected (Fig.\ \ref{fig:vervet}B, left).
-At the right border of the image, some reconstructed fiber orientations run perpendicularly to the course of the bundle (Fig.\ \ref{fig:vervet}B, white arrow).
-In SLI scatterometry, it is possible to determine the center of the scattering patterns (as described in Sec.\ \ref{sec:methods-scatteringpatterns}) and overcome this problem.
-The fiber orientation distribution maps of the corresponding regions (Fig.\ \ref{fig:vervet}E) show mirror-inverted structures and no artifacts at the border of the image.
+Figure \ref{fig:vervet-SLISc} shows SLI scatterometry measurements of a neighboring coronal vervet brain section.
+The complex nerve fiber crossings in the corona radiata (cr) are nicely visible, both in the scattering pattern map (C) and in the corresponding fiber orientation distribution map (D).
+Figure \ref{fig:vervet-SLISc}B(1) shows the SLI scattering pattern of one image pixel in the corona radiata (as indicated in A) in direct comparison to a simulated scattering pattern for two $90^{\circ}$-crossing fiber bundles (\cite{menzel2020}, Fig.\ 7b).
+Taking the decrease of the scattered light intensity with increasing illumination angle (cf.\ Fig.\ \ref{fig:calibration}) and the smaller angular range (indicated by the white square) into account, the measured scattering pattern corresponds very well to the simulated one.